Skip to content

 Key takeaways

-Outlook: We see the global economy as undergoing a period of “global rewiring” on a number of fronts—evolving patterns and relationships that we anticipate affecting certain economies and markets for some time to come.
+Outlook: Uncertainty remains elevated in the shorter term, as final tariff levels are still not decided for a number of countries and the Supreme Court is due to rule on the legality of tariffs imposed by the president rather than Congress; the ruling may take some months yet.
+Over the medium term, our focus for investment revolves around our assessment of “global rewiring”—evolving patterns and relationships that we anticipate affecting certain economies and markets for some time to come.
 Such rewiring could cover relationships between countries or developments within particular regions or economies.
-Our core themes of improving EM fundamentals, USD weakening and geopolitically induced shifts in global supply chains remain intact, with recent events providing further support to our views.
-Uncertainty remains elevated.
-Final tariff levels are still not decided for a number of countries.
+Our core themes of improving EM fundamentals, USD weakening and geopolitically induced shifts in global supply chains remain intact.
 Risks from US tariff and trade policy encompass growth, inflation and/or geopolitical implications and vary by country.
 Domestic political developments in some countries raise fiscal and other policy concerns.
-Finally, the current lack of US data as the government shutdown continues and questions over the independence of traditionally non-partisan government institutions further increase uncertainty.

 Continue reading further by downloading the PDF, which highlights the Templeton Global Macro team’s market and economic overview, and outlook for the month.